luciajayne/QuickBudgetApp/README.md

 ## Additional Information ##
 - For demonstration purposes the application only displays three categories: Food, Rent, and Misc (miscellaneous).
 - The transactions amounts can only be entered as integers.
-The applications uses a stepper to enforce this requirement.
+The application uses a stepper to enforce this requirement.